OneGet/MicrosoftDockerProvider/README.md

 ### Introduction
 #### Install a Docker image from the online Package repository

 The Docker installer for Windows is now available in an online package repository.
-They can be found and installed using the Docker provider of PackageManagement (a.k.a. <a href="http://www.oneget.org">OneGet</a>) PowerShell module.
-The provider needs to be installed before using it.
-The following PowerShell cmdlets can be used to install the provider.
+They can be found and installed using the Docker provider of PackageManagement (a.k.a. <a href="http://www.oneget.org">OneGet</a>) PowerShell module.  **The provider needs to be installed before using it.** The following PowerShell cmdlets can be used to install the provider.

+##### Step 1: Install the OneGet docker provider

+1. `Import-Module -Name DockerMsftProvider -Force`
+2. `Import-Packageprovider -Name DockerMsftProvider -Force`

+##### Step 2: Install Docker
+*New installation:*
-* Import-Module -Name DockerMsftProvider -Force
+`Install-Package -Name docker -ProviderName DockerMsftProvider -Verbose`
+*Upgrade to the latest version of docker:*
-* Import-Packageprovider -Name DockerMsftProvider -Force
+`Install-Package -Name docker -ProviderName DockerMsftProvider -Verbose -Update`

 Once the provider is installed and imported, you can search, download, or install Docker using OneGet PowerShell cmdlets:
 * Find-Package